 Facts on the Maryland Solar Industry

-- Maryland ranks 14th in the country in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 12,900 homes.
+- The 142 MW of solar energy currently installed in Maryland ranks the state 14th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 14,100 homes.

-- In 2012, $205 million was invested in Maryland to install solar on homes and businesses.
-This represents a 74% increase over the previous year, and is expected to grow again this year.
+- In 2013, $205 million was invested in Maryland to install solar on homes and businesses.

 View more solar industry data.

 - Mount St. Mary's University Solar Farm was completed in 2012 by developer First Solar.
 This photovoltaic project has the capacity to generate 14 MW of electricity-- enough to power over 1,400 Maryland homes.

 - At 20 MW, Maryland Solar Farm in Hagerstown is among the largest solar installations in Maryland.
 Completed in 2012 by First Solar, this photovoltaic project has enough electric capacity to power more than 2,000 homes.

 - Support policies that promote long‐term SREC contracts

 The SEIA Maryland committee, comprised of representatives from SEIA, MDV-SEIA and Maryland solar energy companies, has worked hard to advocate for policies that will enable continued growth in the Maryland solar energy industry.

 - On May 22, 2012, Governor O’Malley signed into law the Renewable Energy Portfolio Standard for Solar Energy and Solar Water Heating Systems bill (Senate Bill 791 and House Bill 1187), which accelerates the target date for achieving the state's two percent solar carve-out by two years and ensures the industry maintains positive, year-over-year job growth.
 The legislation is designed to keep the local industry from experiencing the cycles of boom and bust that have hurt sustained growth in neighboring states.
 Learn more about renewable portfolio standard policies.